PiotrJustyna/wyvern/README.md

 ## development environment

 The preferred way to work with wyvern is in containers.
-All scripts/commands described below will work directly on your hardware (not necessarily in a container), but the indended usage is in-container.
+All scripts/commands described below will work directly on your local operating system, but the indended usage is in-container.

 ![](diagrams/development-environment.svg)